 Child Guidance & Behavior Policy

-The Program Coordinator has the discretion to temporarily or permanently remove a child from the program if behavior problems persist or if immediate action is necessary.
+The Program Coordinator has the discretion to temporarily or permanently remove or suspend a child from the program if behavior problems persist or if immediate action is necessary.
 It is the discretion of the Group Leader if a child’s behavior requires that a family member pick up a child earlier than time of program closing.
 If you are called to pick your child up early due to a behavioral issue, we expect you or one of your authorized adults to pick-up within 15 minutes of the call.

 By enrolling in the Hanover Township School Age Child Care Program, you agree to adhere to the Behavior Policy and are required to sign it as part of the registration process.